Good CAT Score: 2025 Requirements by Job Level

 4. Context is crucial – a score of 25 might be perfect for one role but inadequate for another

 Ready to see how your score stacks up?
-Take our free CCAT practice test to benchmark your current performance, or explore our comprehensive CCAT study guide to develop a targeted improvement plan.
+Take our free CAT practice test to benchmark your current performance, or explore our comprehensive CAT study guide to develop a targeted improvement plan.

 Your 40+ Score Action Plan

-Remember: your CCAT score is just one factor in hiring decisions.
+Remember: your CAT score is just one factor in hiring decisions.
 A strong score opens doors, but your experience, skills, and interview performance ultimately determine your success.

 Understanding how your raw score translates to percentile rankings is crucial for interpreting your performance: